 To often, it seems, skeptics/deniers are simply stated as derived from X motivation, Y reasoning when, in reality, the situation is more complex.
 While it quite possibly exists, I have yet to see a treatise examining and deconstructing different types and motivations for deniers and skeptics when it comes to Global Warming.

 Yes, what are the motivating factors?
 Are there different reasons that drive people to questioning or denying the science?
 That post was an effort to provide a first-order look at what motivates different ways of looking at the issue.
 Here is the “religious” section that Bolt quotes from.

 There are a multitude of ways that religion can influence views re Global Warming.
 Note, there are many religious belief can drive a serious concern about the environment and therefore action to work re Global Warming.
 The below is not representative of “religious beliefs and Global Warming” but a sketch of skepticism and religion.

 The arrogance of man to believe that we can have an impact on God’s creation.

 Rapture is coming … Global Warming is, obviously, a good thing because it is one of the signs of the End of Times.
 Accelerating Global Warming would help bring Rapture closer to our time and thus should be welcomed.

-Bolt is clearly seeking the quotation, with a link to my work, to somehow assert that that these are somehow my beliefs rather than part of a discussion seeking to embrace global warming with open arms as a path to hasten the Messiah’s return.
+Bolt is clearly using the quotation, with a link to my work, to somehow assert that that these are somehow my beliefs rather than part of a discussion seeking to embrace global warming with open arms as a path to hasten the Messiah’s return.